spaceninja/spaceninja.com/src/blog/2018/books-i-loved-in-2018.md

 feature_image: books/feature/books-2018.jpg
 feature_source: https://unsplash.com/photos/2JIvboGLeho
 feature_credit: Susan Q Yin
+excerpt: 'I read 25 books this year.
+Many were good, but the following three series stood heads and tails above everything else.
+I devoured them all and enjoyed every word.
+It’s not often I find series that I’m...'
 ---

 [I read 25 books this year](https://www.goodreads.com/user_challenges/10213246).
 Many were good, but the following three series stood heads and tails above everything else.
 I devoured them all and enjoyed every word.
 It’s not often I find series that I’m happy to recommend without any caveats or “if you like this sort of thing” hedging.
 These are just plain fun books, and I think you’d enjoy them.